 Smart Building Construction

-Plan Your Construction Project with Cutting-Edge Energy Management
+Plan Construction Projects with Cutting-Edge Energy Management

 Smart building construction uses advanced technology to increase efficiency, performance and comfort.
 While adding technology to a building does increase the initial cost, it has the benefit of reducing operating costs over time.
 In addition, automation systems add performance features that increase the functionality of the building.

-With the ever increasing rise in the cost of energy resources, and concerns about emissions and environmental issues, smart technology has become a very important component of construction methodologies.
+With the ever-increasing rise in the cost of energy resources, and concerns about emissions and environmental issues, smart technology has become a very important component of construction methodologies.
 At the same time, the cost of technology features has been reduced, making them ever more affordable.
 When properly applied, technology features typically pay for themselves within a few years by delivering energy savings, performance increases and related efficiencies.

 The Internet and advances in computer technology, such as remote systems control, has also made smart building construction more attractive and feasible for commercial property owners and homeowners alike.
 Given this rise in technology, construction managers must be better educated in smart building methodologies to meet client demands, new regulations and energy conservation goals.

 Smart buildings have an electronic “command center” that controls the lighting, heating, ventilation and air conditioning systems.
 These technologies are called building automation systems (BAS).
 According to Energy Star, the average commercial building wastes 30 percent of the energy it consumes, resulting in high utility bills, increased maintenance, and equipment failures.
 Smart building construction technologies offer the advantage of improved control of these key systems with reduced manpower.
 In addition, the data generated by these new systems allows owners to monitor key systems in real time to avoid unexpected failures, while at the same time manage the actual cost of occupancy.
 In many areas, owners also integrate these systems into existing structures, increasing the demand for professionals with knowledge of these technologies and smart building construction.